QuantEcon/lecture-python-intro/lectures/schelling.md

 His model studies the dynamics of racially mixed neighborhoods.

-Like much of Schelling's work, the model shows how local interactions can lead to surprising aggregate structure.
+Like much of Schelling's work, the model shows how local interactions can lead to surprising aggregate outcomes.

+It studies a setting where agents (think of households) have relatively mild preference for neighbors of the same race.

+For example, these agents might be comfortable with a mixed race neighborhood but uncomfortable when they feel "surrounded" by people from a different race.

+Schelling illustrated the follow surprising result: in such a setting, mixed race neighborhoods are likely to be unstable, tending to collapse over time.

-In particular, it shows that relatively mild preference for neighbors of similar race can lead in aggregate to the collapse of mixed neighborhoods, and high levels of segregation.
+In fact the model predicts strongly divided neighborhoods, with high levels of segregation.

 In other words, extreme segregation outcomes arise even though people's preferences are not particularly extreme.

-These extreme outcomes happen because of interactions between people that drive self-reinforcing dynamics in the model.
+These extreme outcomes happen because of *interactions* between agents in the model (e.g., households in a city) that drive self-reinforcing dynamics in the model.

 These ideas will become clearer as the lecture unfolds.